cemac/LIFD_GaussianProcesses/README.md

 ## Acknowledgements

 Thanks to Oliver Pollard for the basis of this tutotial.
-This tutorial is part of the [LIFD ENV ML NOTEBOOKS](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS)
+This tutorial is part of the [LIFD ENV ML NOTEBOOKS](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS).
+Thanks to Donald Cummins and Tamora James for further contributions.